 Detroit: Become Human isn't a good game, it's a great game.
 David Cage is evidently a pretentious ass, but when given an enormous budget and years of dev time, what he produces is just about the most entertaining adventure games out there.

-The mixture of the things that genuinely work(the adventure game mechanics and controls, the choices that do in fact matter, the beautiful graphics, the occasional strong scene, the detective robot and his human partner doing buddy cop stuff) mixed with everything that falls flat and becomes funny is so engaging I heartily recommend that you play this.
+The mixture of the things that genuinely work(the adventure game mechanics and controls, the choices that do in fact matter and result in widely different outcomes, the beautiful graphics, the occasional strong scene, the detective robot and his human partner doing buddy cop stuff) mixed with everything that falls flat and becomes funny is so engaging I heartily recommend that you play this.
 It depends on how you react to this stuff, natch.
-But if you have it in you to laugh at something ludicrous, then you won't get a game doing it better this year.
+But if you have it in you to both laugh at something ludicrous and get engrossed in a modern adventure game, then you won't get a game doing it better this year.
 It's silly and entertaining and engaging the whole way through, and you should play it with likeminded friends and have a very good time.

 Tales from the Borderlands

 Well, by just being a modern adventure game, for one thing.
-In Borderlands the comedy has to be contained in menus, item descriptions, UI and voiceover.
+In Borderlands the comedy has to be contained to menus, item descriptions, UI and voiceover.
 I can barely remember any cutscenes, even.
+Were there any, besides the intro?
 So the presentation just isn't there to get most of those jokes to land, and for me and many others it just became gratingly annoying.

 Tales from the Borderlands is essentially a movie(or five movies, rather) broken up by QTEs, talking, or the occasional room where you walk around looking at stuff.
 You can have funny scene transitions now!
+Hilarious camera angles!
 A focus on your characters!
 Facial expressions!
+Conversations with a proper flow to them!
 Good visual gags!
 Slapstick!
 Romance!
 Timing!
-Different writers aside, it all works so much better just by changing genres from first person shooter to adventure game.
+Different writers aside, it all works so much better just by changing genres from first person shooter to modern adventure game.

 The game often breaks in ways that are unfortunate.
 Sometimes, intentionally, even if you make the "good" choice, characters are mad at you for the sake of drama.
 It wouldn't be a fun story if everyone got along all the time.
 Other times, choices you made will be reversed in a later dialogue by what must be a glitch, lending an air of "why did I even bother?" to that aspect of it.
-It's evident they didn't have time time to properly check the game for bugs or glitches, especially in the final episode, where a scene would transition and characters popped in one by one, which is a bit of a bummer during a hype final battle.
+Athena's introduction is fairly bizarre.
+She's antagonistic one episode, and then by the time the next one rolls around she's suddenly the vault hunter senpai of one of the main characters, with a whiff of the retcon about her.
+It's also evident they didn't have time time to properly check the game for bugs or glitches, especially in the final episode, where a scene would transition and characters popped in one by one, which is a bit of a bummer during a hype final battle.

-Try the first episode out and see if you don't enjoy it.
-It's only two hours, and at the end you'll want more.
 It's hard to do comedy, especially in gaming.
 Speaking as a guy who couldn't stand the writing in Borderlands 2: I think these people totally nailed it with Tales From the Borderlands.
+Try the first episode out and see if you don't enjoy it.
+It's only two hours long, and at the end you'll want to see all of them.

 it's fun to make the things fall into the holes lol

-i could take or leave the messager chat lingo everyone talks in lol but i guess it's fine lol
+i could take or leave the messenger chat lingo everyone talks in lol but i guess it's fine lol

 two hours, i had a good time, probably won't think about again but it was nice lol